riccardoleone1991/cat_whim/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-In this project we want to assess the combined effect of amyloid, tau and white matter hyperintensity-related disconnections on cortical thickness in different stages of Alzheimer's Disease
+In this project we want to assess the Combined effect of Amyloid, Tau and WHIte Matter hyperintensity-related disconnections on cortical thickness in different stages of Alzheimer's Diseases (CAT-WHIM).

 ## Project Organization